Are you licensed?

 We are not Am*z*n or Az*re Stand*rd (a multi-million-dollar company, did you know?), and we refuse to ask our farmers/ranchers/makers to subsidize big discounts.
 Thank you for supporting rural small businesses!

 Tipping is not necessary, but thanks for thinking of it!

-I don't think I can afford it.
+I don't think I can afford to shop here.